 HELD: District court did not abuse its discretion in awarding guardian new trial in suit to recover damages for injuries sustained by ward when bus was hit by tractor-trailer; evidence showed that tractor driver was at least partially negligent under Fla.
 Stat. §768.81(3) for driving very fast after observing slow-moving bus and entering patch of fog.

 HELD: Circuit court erred in reversing a county court's order vacating a dismissal order on the basis that the county court abused its discretion when it granted the order based on unsworn testimony.
+Denial of due process.
 The insurer that appealed the order had not raised any evidentiary objections at the hearing nor did it raise any evidentiary arguments on appeal.